PatrickMcLennan/create_treact_app/README.md

   <br /><br />

 **TL;DR**
-Within an optional Docker container `create-treact-app` gives you testing, a local development server and dev + prod builds for React SPAs with a fast and easy to access toolchain.
-If you want a working no-frills framework for a prototype or if you're starting a larger SPA and think you'll eventually need to eject from CRA, then `create-treact-app` might be a good choice.
+Within an optional Docker container `react_scaffold` gives you testing, a local development server and dev + prod builds for React SPAs with a fast and easy to access toolchain.
+If you want a working no-frills framework for a prototype or if you're starting a larger SPA and think you'll eventually need to eject from CRA, then `react_scaffold` might be a good choice.

 <br />
 <hr />